What Is DNS and What Are the DNS Record Types?

 Common DNS Fields

 When you start trying to manage your domain’s DNS for the first time, you’ll probably want to jump off a bridge because it seems so weird.
-Not to worry, once you get the hang of it, it won’t be so bad.
+Not to worry.
+It won’t be so bad once you get the hang of it.

 LabelDescriptionExamples